xwmx/nb/README.md

 #### API

-Plugins can be created using [`nb` subcommands](#nb-help), which represent `nb`'s public API.
+The `nb` API is the [command line interface](#nb-help), which is designed for composability and provides a variety of powerful options for interacting with `nb` notes, bookmarks, notebooks, and other items.
 Within plugins, subcommands can be called using their function names, which are named with leading underscores.
 Options can be used to output information in formats suitable for parsing and processing:

 ```bash
 # print the content of note 3 to standard output with no color